 The second widely spoken minority language in Bulgaria is the Romani language.
 The language is spoken by the Romani people in the country who are descendants of the Romani nomadic migrants.
 These migrants arrived in Bulgaria from Northern India via the Bosporus and Dardanelles towards the end of the 13th century.
 They also continued to arrive during the five centuries of Ottoman occupation of the region.

 Foreign Languages In Bulgaria

 A number of foreign languages are spoken in Bulgaria.
 Russian is the most commonly spoken foreign language in the country.
 35% of the country’s population claim to possess a workable knowledge of this language.
-English is the second most common foreign language in Bulgaria and is spoken by about 23% of Bulgarians.
-Italian and Spanish (12%) and French (9%) are the other popular foreign languages spoken in the country.
+English is the second most common foreign language in Bulgaria.
+Italian and Spanish and French are the other popular foreign languages spoken in the country.